Loading…

 Step four

-• Probate Application submitted - after HMRC issues the clearance certificate or 20 working days (currently) after HMRC receives the IHT Account (if earlier).
-Note: The Probate Registry advise not to send the application earlier as it may cause delays.
+• Probate Application submitted - after HMRC issues the probate application code (usually within 20 working days after HMRC receives the IHT Account).
+Note: The application cannot be submitted until the code has been received from HMRC.

 Step five